Diamante-Smith/osticket-prereqs/README.md

 <br>

-- For this step, we are going to make a connection to our database, set up a database for osTicket to use
+- For this step, we are going to make a connection to our database and set up a database for osTicket to use

 - Click new -> In user type in "root", the password will also be "root" as well -> Click on Open